Materials and Fabrics

 Armor: Chainmail, Leather, and Helmets

-The most iconic Saxon protection was chainmail—a shirt of interlinked iron rings that could weigh up to 10–15 kg.
+The most iconic Saxon protection was chainmail—a shirt of interlinked iron rings that could weigh up to 10 to 15 kilograms.
 Chainmail was expensive (perhaps costing several cows or horses) and usually only owned by thegns or higher-ranking warriors.
 It was typically worn over the tunic with a padded leather or wool under-garment (gambeson).
+The rings were riveted closed one by one—a process that could take months for a single shirt.
+Chainmail offered excellent protection against slashing weapons but was less effective against thrusts and blunt trauma.
 Leather armor, such as a "cuir bouilli" (hardened leather) breastplate or leather scale armor, was more affordable and still effective against slashing weapons.

 Belts and Pouches